timescale/docs/install/installation-cloud-image.md

     ```bash
     sudo -u postgres psql
     ```
-1. At the `psql` prompt, create an empty database.
-Our database is called `example`:
+1. At the prompt, create an empty database.
+Our database is called `tsdb`:
     ```sql
-    CREATE database example;
+    CREATE database tsdb;
     ```
 1. Connect to the database you created:
     ```sql
-    \c example
+    \c tsdb
     ```
 1. Add the TimescaleDB extension:
     ```sql